 To reduce gluconeogenesis (the mobilisation of energy stores to provide an energy supply for the body) it is often recommended to feed some cereals as the starch they contain is broken down to glucose.
-Feeding very small amounts at frequent intervals provides a continuous supply of energy and keeps the stress to the liver to a minimum.
+Feeding very small amounts at frequent intervals provides a continuous supply of energy and keeps the stress to the liver to a minimum, this can also help to reduce the liver issues that your horse is currently experiencing.
 The use of cereals may not be advisable if the horse or pony has a history of laminitis too – in some cases it is necessary to establish which issue poses the greatest threat to health and welfare at that time.
 Some example diets for these situations are given below.

 Historically it has been suggested to remove oil from the ration to reduce the amount of bile required.
 However, the latest advice is that 0.1ml/kg BW of oil is acceptable for horses with liver disease and up to 0.5ml/kg can be fed for those requiring increased condition (Professor Andy Durham, Liphook Veterinary Hospital).
 This equates to between 50ml and 250ml for a 500kg horse.